 • Ongoing diarrhoea

-So if I do have LGS, how do I get it treated?
+So, if I do have LGS, how do I get treated?

 Treatment for LGS includes dietary control, elimination of anti-inflammatories and alcohol, supplementation and probiotic treatment.

 If you think you may have LGS symptoms or you are suffering from an autoimmune disease, it is worthwhile seeing a Naturopath who can aid in your diagnosis and treatment.

 Are you ready to break free of your pain?